After an hour of so of shimmying to the likes of Shakira and Beyonce, I’m writing this blog post as I wait for my running music downloads to finish.

 IT HAS NOT BEEN EASY.
 I love eating.
 Parents used to sit their picky eater kids beside me at banquets to ramp up their appetite (my eating gusto always got them chomping too).
 Besides, my parents, my grandparents, even my sisters are fantastic cooks (and I the fantastic gobbler of their cooking).
 And I deemed my time better preoccupied with the nobler things of the mind and soul, rather than with those of the baser body (I am a student of literature, after all, and I was — probably still am — pretentious like that).
 So you can just imagine the discipline and moral fiber I had to summon from the deepest folds of my pleasure-loving being just so I could move my fat ass from “morbidly obese” to “slightly overweight.”

 But I expected that.
 I want to lose weight the healthy, hard-earned way — no crash diets, no drugs, and certainly no surgeries!
 Luckily, I can be very intense when it comes to achieving what I want.
 Like Grant Achatz, “Anything that could ever prevent me from achieving a goal, I put in a box, tape it up, throw it over my shoulder.
 [I] aim for a goal and attain it.
 Then [I] look to the next one.”
 What I didn’t expect was that I would actually enjoy this new lifestyle.
 Sure, I may jokingly whine about “torturing” my body with physical activity and “depriving” myself of unhealthy — if yummy — food, but the thing is, despite post-workout tiredness and my seldom indulged sweet tooth, I don’t feel kawawa, I don’t feel like I’m hurting or depriving myself or, like, impoverishing my soul.
 Indeed, I’d never felt so good or proud about myself.
 I may not gorge on juicy steaks or subsist for days on end solely on candies, cakes, and chips now, but you know what, been there, done that, and I can say that there’s not a lot missing in my life without that kind of diet in it.
-When some people see me with my bowl of oatmeal, fruits, and nuts, while everyone else is stuffing themselves with donuts and pizza, they shake their heads in pity.
+When some people see me with my bowl of oatmeal, fruits, and nuts, while everyone else is enjoying donuts and pizza, they shake their heads in pity.
 What they don’t seem to understand is that I LIKE IT.
 I don’t feel in any way deprived because I love what I eat.
 If you hand me a plate of steamed okra, I’d chuck it back at you, but if you make it sautéed ampalaya, then we’re talking!

 Aside from whenever I’m on an idea-generating/writing buzz, I feel most “high” when I’m hiking or running.
 This perhaps sounds overly Romantic, but for me there’s no sense of awe or power or poetry quite like watching the sun set while you’re atop a mountain or running under the stars and feeling like you’re flying.
 There’s no calm like going deep into a yoga pose and letting go of every thought and just feeling your breath.
 And if my lifestyle helps me continue doing these things that make me feel alive and good about myself, then I don’t see why I should discontinue it just because a few people think it’s “crazy” or “wrong.”